James A. Clough: Personal life

 Born in Chicopee on January 24, 1850, to James and Cordelia Clough (née Palmer), Clough attended school until the age of 15.
 With the emergence of the Civil War, he left the classroom and entered the service of Company B of the 39th New Jersey Volunteer Infantry, seeing battle at the Siege of Petersburg.
 During the war, he endured a bout of black measles and sunstroke, and was at one point removed to a Newark hospital for treatment.
 He remained in the infantry for the duration of the war.
 He returned to Connecticut Valley and moved to Holyoke in 1870, a complete stranger with no money, and took up the trade of carpenter.

 On July 5, 1871, he married Elnora Celestia Shaw at Prescott, Massachusetts.
 Elnora Shaw, a school teacher, was born in Prescott and taught grade school there, in Greenwich, and Holyoke.
 By this same time Clough had begun to take on work as a building contractor and sought to build on his skills further and become an architect.
 By day he continued his aforementioned trades, but soon after their marriage, Elnora began teaching him at night for his entrance exams to the Massachusetts Institute of Technology, then known as the Boston School of Technology.
 Upon completing his schoolwork in Boston, he immediately returned to Holyoke, and started an architectural practice.

 Throughout his life he remained active in many civic institutions.
 He was a member of the local committee of the Republican Party, local chapter of the Grand Army of the Republic, a member of Mount Tom Lodge A.F. & A.M., the Independent Order of Odd Fellows, and the Boston Society of Architects.
 In addition to his work as an architect he also served as a trustee of the Holyoke Savings Bank.
-Following a period of illness, Clough passed away at his home in Holyoke on May 22, 1917, and was buried in Forestdale Cemetery.
+Following a period of illness, Clough died at his home in Holyoke on May 22, 1917, and was buried in Forestdale Cemetery.